ublue-os/website/docs/images/framework.md

 # Framework Computers

-Bluefin is available as an image for the Framework 13 laptop that comes preconfigured with tlp and the [recommended power settings](https://github.com/ublue-os/framework/blob/main/system_files/shared/usr/etc/tlp.d/50-framework.conf) from the [Framework Knowledge Base](https://knowledgebase.frame.work/en_us/optimizing-fedora-battery-life-r1baXZh).
+Universal Blue images are available for the Framework 13 laptop.
+It comes preconfigured with tlp and the [recommended power settings](https://github.com/ublue-os/framework/blob/main/system_files/shared/usr/etc/tlp.d/50-framework.conf) from the [Framework Knowledge Base](https://knowledgebase.frame.work/en_us/optimizing-fedora-battery-life-r1baXZh).

-Follow the [installation instructions](/installation) - `bluefin-framework` and `bluefin-dx-framework` are available boot options in the installer.
+Follow the [installation instructions](/installation) to select a Framework image.
+These images end with `-framework` in their name.

-Note that the default image works fine on the Framework 13, this image provides tweaks and further improvements.
+Note that the default image work fine on the Framework 13, these images provide tweaks and further improvements and are optional for people who prefer to use `tlp`.
+These images will also work fine on non-Framework laptops.

+- [ublue-os/framework](https://github.com/ublue-os/framework) - repository for generating these images

 ## Changes